How-To Guide #0 The All-Electric Home – Make a Plan!

 The recently published Massachusetts 2050 Decarbonization Roadmap (page 51) includes an ambitious near-term goal of the complete electrification of one million homes across the state by 2030.
 In addition to individual actions, the massive scale of this effort will require systemic change – policy changes, financial support, technical assistance, job training, and utility transitions to enable ALL homes to access clean renewable energy systems.

-The Roadmap outlines an approach to reach the Commonwealth’s decarbonization goals through four straightforward efforts:
+The Roadmap outlines an approach to reach the Commonwealth’s decarbonization goals through these straightforward efforts:

 1. Reduce Energy Demand